lookbook-hq/lookbook/docs/src/guide/extend/tags.md

 An (optional!) set of options can be provided at the end of the tag body content.

-Options can hard-coded (formatted as a YAML hash), can be imported from a JSON/YAML file or generated dynamically.
-Custom tag options are handled in exactly the same way as `@param` tag options so [check out the documentation](/guide/previews/params/#param-options) for more detals on how options can be specified.
+Options can provided inline (as a YAML hash), imported from a JSON/YAML file or generated dynamically.
+Custom tag options are handled in exactly the same way as `@param` tag options so [check out the param options documentation](/guide/previews/params/#param-options) for more detals on how options can be specified.

-The example below will use the simplest option - hard-coding the options as a YAML hash.
+The example below will use the simplest option - an inline, YAML-formatted hash.

 {%= note :info do %}
 The `@status` example above doesn't need any changes in order to support accepting options - the parser will automatically handle them if they are found in the tag body.